techbeast-org/pagekite-config/README.md

 Your backend config file should be ~/.pagekite.rc under MacOS and linux, or C:\Users\your-username\pagekite.cfg under Windows

-Then, you can run your backend by below command to access your site xyz.your-domain.com
+Then, you can run your backend by below command to access your site via http(s)://xyz.your-domain.com

 ```